makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ![Testing on Firefox without Incognito - Method 3](https://i.imgur.com/kdVhVCX.png)

-And the following result not in Incognito mode:
+And the following result is not in Incognito mode:

 ![Testing on Firefox with Incognito - Method 3](https://i.imgur.com/qS6mtTI.png)